feraskhemakhem/MachineLearning/README.md

-# MachineLearning
+# TAMUMachineLearning
 Machine Learning coding assignments - CSCE 489-500 at TAMU.
+Only coding is included.